Predictive Maintenance: Definition, Techniques, and Benefits

 Implementing predictive maintenance offers significant advantages but also comes with its share of challenges that businesses must address to succeed.

-High Setup Costs and Complex Implementation
+High Setup Costs

 The initial investment to install IoT sensors, integrate predictive maintenance software, and train personnel can be substantial.
 This can pose significant challenges for small and medium-sized enterprises (SMEs).